 If you like something more sophisticated, you should get a version of this model the features are a red grape dial.
 This model also features white 18-karat gold markers that brilliantly clashes with the dial.
-It’s powered by the self-winding movement caliber 3130 which’s chronometer-certified (COSC).
-This movement has been manufactured completely in house.
+It’s powered by the self-winding movement caliber 3130 which is chronometer-certified (COSC).
+This movement has been manufactured completely in-house.

 2. Rolex Air-King